antonjan/node-red-camera-AI-detection/README.md

 Edit the exec node and add the following "ffmpeg  -y -i "rtsp://username:password@192.168.0.2:554/onvif1" -vframes 1  /home/pi/2.jpg"
 In front

       ffmpeg  -y -i

 At the end

       -vframes 1  /home/pi/2.jpg

 then save

-This will go and get an image from the camera and save it to a file home/pi/2.jpg Make sure that the file in node has the same path to the file The file in node will send the image to the AI (tf coco SSD) The rest of the nodes is starte forword.
+This will go and get an image from the camera and save it to a file home/pi/2.jpg<br>
+Make sure that the file in node has the same path to the file <br>
+The file in node will send the image to the AI (tf coco SSD)<br>
+The rest of the nodes is starte forword.<br>